Columbus Division of Police: Training & Outreach

 The James G. Jackson Police Training Academy serves at the divisions primary training and education facility.
 Police recruits are trained for six months before becoming sworn officers.
 This basic training is followed by 15 weeks of coaching with Field Training Officers.
-A probation period of one year year rounds out the basic training cycle.
+A probation period of one year rounds out the basic training cycle.
 All members of the division attend additional training yearly at the academy as well.

-While the academy primarily serves Columbus police it also trains officers of other police departments in central Ohio.
-This training includes basic and advanced training offered to regional law enforcement agencies.
+While the academy primarily serves Columbus police it also trains officers of other police departments in Ohio and across the county.
+This training includes basic and advanced training offered to law enforcement agencies.
 Standards and testing for Ohio Peace Officers are established by the Ohio Peace Officer Training Academy.

 The Division has partnered with Central Ohio Crime Stoppers for decades to solicit tips on major crime investigations.
-In recent years the Divison launched a YouTube Channel to spotlight unsolved crimes and to highlight other investigations (see external links).
+In recent years the Division launched a YouTube Channel to spotlight unsolved crimes and to highlight other investigations (see external links).
 The Division also publishes a PodCast called 'The Fifth Floor' (see external links).
 This audio program focuses on unsolved homicides and the lasting trauma of survivors.
 Facebook, Instagram and X channels also are routinely updated with content.